takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 nodeapp             1                   Swarm
 ```

 Our deployed stack is displayed in the output.
 It has one service (visualizer was added separately, that's why it's not displayed.)
-You can use multiple stack on real projects to deploy various parts of your architecture.
+You can use multiple stacks in real projects to deploy various parts of your architecture.
 You may have a separate front-end, back-end and operations stack, for example.

 We can list the services in our stack with `docker stack services nodeapp` or the services in the entire Swarm with `docker service ls`, let's try the latter.